poissonconsulting/dttr/README.md

 ## Demonstration

-### Get, Set and Seq
+### Get and Set Component

-The core functions allow the user to easily get and set the components of Date and POSIXct objects and create a sequence.
+The core functions allow the user to easily get and set the components of Date and POSIXct objects.

 ``` r
 library(dttr)